hendisantika/springboot-virtual-thread/README.md

    - JSON payload with name, email, and age
    - Assertions for response time (< 1500ms), success rate (> 95%), and failed requests (< 5)

+3. **ReportControllerSimulation**: Tests all three report generation endpoints with:
+   - Ramping up to 50 users over 30 seconds for each endpoint
+   - Assertions for response time (< 3000ms), success rate (> 95%), and failed requests (< 10)
+   - Compares performance between standard, platform, and virtual thread implementations

 #### Running Gatling Simulations

 To run the Gatling simulations, use the Gradle task: